The UK’s first exhibition of this 20th century Italian artist documents his journey to abstract art - Mature Times

 Looking at his deceptively picturesque town and landscapes from the 1920s and 1930s, it was perhaps inevitable that Antonio Calderara (1903-1978) would move from figurative to abstract canvases, even if he were unaware of his destiny.
 The painter’s journey is covered fairly thoroughly in the Estorick Collection’s revelatory exhibition in Islington (London): the first exhibition of Calderara’s work in the UK.

 Born in 1903 near Milan, Calderara moved to the shores of Lake Orta in 1936 with his wife and their daughter; a location that inspired him for the rest of his life.
-We begin with stylised, somewhat architectural paintings of a canal from 1927, and the eye-catching Market Square in Orta from 1929, which is not your typical tourist poster of a charming Italian town although we see its famous Palazzotto and its loggia.
+We begin with stylised, somewhat architectural paintings of a canal from 1927, and the eye-catching Market Square in Orta from 1929.
+This is not your typical tourist poster of a charming Italian town although we see its famous Palazzotto and its loggia.
 The strong geometrical shapes and interlocking volumes, resembling, as the catalogue points out, a theatre set, are what strikes you.
 The stylisation continues with the people, unidentifiable, all in black with their backs to us, a precursor to Giacometti’s sculpture, The Square, of 1948.

-Calderara’s larger painting, The Family: After the Storm of 1934 is an arrangement of volumes and colours against a greyish white background representing the lake the hills hidden by mist beyond.
-The faces of the two women knitting or the little girl playing at their feet do not concern the painter.
+Calderara’s larger painting, The Family: After the Storm of 1934 is an arrangement of volumes and colours against a greyish white background representing the lake and the hills both hidden by mist beyond.
+The faces of the two women knitting and the little girl playing at their feet do not concern the painter.

-All of the figurative landscapes, and the few portraits on show, are marked by what resembles a milky mist over the image, or sfumato, which he achieved by superimposing layers of pigment diluted in varnish.
-Viewers will recognise the effect of particles of light from the Divisionists and Pointillists (such as the French artists Seurat, Jean Metzinger, Signac and many more in other countries).
+All of the figurative landscapes, and the few portraits on show, are marked by what resembles a milky mist over the image, or sfumato, which the artist achieved by superimposing layers of pigment diluted in varnish.
+Viewers will recognise the effect of particles of light from the Divisionists and Pointillists (such as the French artists Georges Seurat, Jean Metzinger, Paul Signac and many more in other countries).

-Though we have no information about Calderara’s travels (except that in the late 1940s he moved to Milan for a time) he was not only aware of colour theory, but of all the latest trends and developments in international art and in later years his home became a foundation and meeting place of artists.
-Influences include the Famiiglia Artistica at the Permanente in Milan in the 1920s, the Azimuth group in the 1950s, Piet Mondrian in 1954, as well as Joseph Albers and Max Bill, proponents of geometric and mathematical abstractions in the 1970s.
+Though we have no information about Calderara’s travels (except that in the late 1940s he moved to Milan for a time) he was not only aware of colour theory, but of all the latest trends and developments in international art.
+In later years his home became a meeting place of artists and a foundation.
+Influences include the Famiiglia Artistica at the Permanente in Milan in the 1920s, the Azimuth group in the 1950s, Piet Mondrian in 1954, and Joseph Albers and Max Bill, proponents of geometric and mathematical abstractions in the 1970s.

 Calderara surely knew Albers’ influential 1863 book Interaction of Color and his monumental series Homage to the Square (in which he explored chromatic interactions with nested squares of almost every possible combination).
-The influence is perhaps clearest in Space Light (1952) or Attraction of White Square into Yellow Rectangle of 1965, in a private collection (as is most of his art).
+The influence is perhaps clearest in Space Light (1952) or Attraction of White Square into Yellow Rectangle of 1965, loaned by a private collection (as is most of the art).

 While some figurative artists turned to abstraction as a reaction to the horrors of WWII, Calderara had another tragedy to contend with.
 Following the tragic death of his only child in 1944 his art became static and austere.
 If this period is not well represented in the exhibition, Calderara’s search for a way to give artistic expression to emotional emptiness no doubt began here.